rawilk/profile-filament-plugin/docs/customizations/misc.md

 ## User Menu

 The plugin automatically adds a root profile page entry to the user dropdown menu that Filament creates.
-By default, the root profile page is set to `\Rawilk\ProfileFilament\Filament\Clusters\Profile\ProfileInfo::class`, however you are free to change it to something else.
+By default, the root profile page is set to `\Rawilk\ProfileFilament\Filament\Pages\Profile\ProfileInfo::class`, however you are free to change it to something else.

 ![user menu](https://github.com/rawilk/profile-filament-plugin/blob/main/assets/images/user-menu.png?raw=true)